DamianoBuratto/BE_from_MD/README.md

-# BindingEenergy from MD

-Here we discuss how to compute the binding energy of a ligand-receptor complex using computational methods.
-This applies to protein-protein or small molecule-protein complexes.
-I will give you a practical example using an antibody-antigen complex system.

-The starting point is a configuration of the complex well equilibrated and in a stable minimum.
-The idea is to sample configurations of this minima using Molecular Dynamics (MD) and use the frames to obtain a good approximation of the binding energy with a standard deviation using gmx_MMPBSA software.
-I will show the implementation of ‘single trajectory (linear) MMPBSA’ method using gmx_MMPBSA .
-The software used for MD is Gromacs.

-### Input files:
-- **PDB_FILE**: complex file in a .pdb format where chains id are specified and the TER keyword is positioned at the end of every protein
-  + e.g. abN48_wt_example.pdb
-- __MDP_FILEs__: .mdp files with the parameters used during MD.
-There will be one mdp file for every MD step.
-Generally, a good MD protocol requires Energy Minimization (EM), NVT and NPT before production runs.
-To improve the configuration sampling you can (optionally) add a Simulated Annealing MD before production MD.
-  + em_amber.mdp
-  + NVT_amber.mdp
-  + NPT_amber.mdp
-  + SAMD_amber.mdp
-  + PROD_amber.mdp
-- **IN_FILE**: .in is the input file used by gmx_MMPBSA.
-The parameters in the example input file are specific for linear PB and amber forcefield in protein-protein interaction.
-  + MMPBSA_LinearPB.in

-### Suggested procedure:
-The following is a general procedure used in my custom software ABiSS.

-The first step is to generate the topology of your protein given a ForceField.
-Generally, pdb2gmx Gromacs tool will take care of generating the topology, but you must double-check its work.
-In particular, you need to confirm the formation of S-S bonds between CYS, the protonation state of the HIS (you generally want to keep them at $N\epsilon$ protonation state), and the presence of C-terminal and N-terminal at the start/end of every protein chain.

-The second step is to put the system in a physiological environment with Periodic Boundary Conditions (PBC).
-This means:
-1. Create a box and move your system to the center of it
-2. add water to the system
-3. add ions to the system (generally a mix of K or Na and Cl) to reach a physiological concentration (generally 150nM)

-Once you generate your system, you need to run energy minimization and equilibrate it (EM, NVT, NPT).
-The equilibration process (NVT and NPT) is generally very fast (~100ps) and is needed to have a system starting at the correct Temperature and Pressure.

-Using your equilibrated system, you can run SAMD and Production simulations.
-To have a good estimation of binding energy with its standard deviation it is preferable to run multiple simulations in parallel.
-For this reason is suggested to run multiple SAMD+Production simulations in parallel.
-SAMD is generally fast (~1ns) while Production can be a bit longer (~4ns).
-The last part of the Production simulation (~2ns) for every run will be used to compute the Binding Energy.
-The first part of the simulation is usually discarded because the system will still require a bit of time to reach an optimal equilibrium (you can check that with the RMSD).

-At this point, you need to manipulate your trajectory (.xtc file), topology (.top and .itp files), and tpr of the production run (.tpr file) to generate the input files for gmx_MMPBSA.
-Generally, you want to feed to gmx_MMPBSA a very clean version of your system.
-You will need multiple input files:
-- **trajectory .xtc**: starting from the production .xtc trajectory, you need to keep only the protein (remove water and ions) and remove the PBC.
-- **topology .itp**: starting from the topology of your system, you need to keep only the protein.
-All the .itp files must follow the topology if you change the folder for the calculations.
-- **tpr file**: starting from the .tpr file of the production run, you need to generate a new tpr where you have only the protein.
-- **gro file**: starting from the .tpr of the production run or final gro of NPT run, you need to generate a new gro file with only the protein.
-- **pdb file**: starting from the .tpr of the production run or final gro of NPT run, you need to generate a new pdb file with only the protein.
-You also need to reset the ChainID information in this file.
-- **index file**: starting from the gro or pdb file you just generated, you need to build an index file containing two groups that define your ligand and your receptor.
-The number of these two groups has to be specified in the input of gmx_MMPBSA

-Once all your files are ready, you can run gmx_MMPBSA, the output can be analyzed with their gmx_MMPBSA_ana tool or you can specify a .csv file as output that can be used for custom analysis.
+# Binding Energy from MD

+This tutorial explains how to compute the binding energy of a ligand-receptor assembly using computational methods.
+The approach applies to both protein-protein and small molecule-protein assemblies.
+A practical example is provided using an antibody-antigen system.

+The starting point is a well-equilibrated configuration of the assembly at a stable energy minimum.
+The aim is to sample configurations from this minimum using Molecular Dynamics (MD) simulations and calculate an accurate approximation of the binding energy, including its standard deviation, using the **gmx_MMPBSA** tool.
+This tutorial demonstrates the implementation of the "single trajectory (linear) MMPBSA" method with **gmx_MMPBSA**.
+MD simulations will be conducted using **GROMACS**.

+---

+### Starting Files

+You can find these files in the repository.

+- **PDB_FILE**: The assembly file in `.pdb` format with chain IDs specified, and the `TER` keyword positioned at the end of every protein chain.
+  Example: `abN48_wt_example.pdb`

+- **MDP_FILEs**: `.mdp` files containing parameters for the MD simulations.
+Typically, an MD protocol includes steps for Energy Minimization (EM), NVT equilibration, and NPT equilibration before production runs.
+Optionally, Simulated Annealing MD (SAMD) can improve sampling before production MD.
+  Examples:
+  - `em_amber.mdp`
+  - `NVT_amber.mdp`
+  - `NPT_amber.mdp`
+  - `SAMD_amber.mdp`
+  - `PROD_amber.mdp`

+- **IN_FILE**: Input file (`.in`) for **gmx_MMPBSA**.
+The example parameters provided are specific for linear PB calculations and the Amber force field in protein-protein interactions.
+  Example: `MMPBSA_LinearPB.in`

+---

+### Suggested Procedure

+The following is a general workflow, inspired by the custom software **ABiSS**.

+1. **Generate Protein Topology**
+   Use the `pdb2gmx` tool in **GROMACS** to generate the topology for your system.
+Carefully review the output to ensure:
+   - Proper formation of disulfide (S-S) bonds between CYS residues.
+   - Correct protonation states of HIS residues (typically at $N\epsilon$).
+   - Presence of N-terminal and C-terminal groups at the start and end of protein chains.

+2. **Prepare the System**
+   Set up a physiological environment with Periodic Boundary Conditions (PBC):
+   - Create a simulation box and center the system within it.
+   - Add water molecules to the system.
+   - Add ions (e.g., Na+, K+, Cl−) to achieve physiological ionic strength (~150 mM).

+3. **Equilibration**
+   - Perform Energy Minimization (EM).
+   - Equilibrate the system using NVT and NPT ensembles (~100 ps each) to achieve the desired temperature and pressure.

+4. **Production MD**
+   - Run Simulated Annealing MD (SAMD) and production simulations.
+Multiple independent simulations are recommended for robust statistics.
+This is generally preferable compared to a single-long simulation.
+   - Typical durations:
+     - SAMD: ~1 ns
+     - Production: ~4 ns (use the last 2 ns for energy calculations; discard the initial portion to ensure proper equilibration).
+   - Check system stability with RMSD analysis.

+5. **Generate Input for gmx_MMPBSA**
+   Process the trajectory and topology files to prepare clean inputs:
+   - **Trajectory (`.xtc`)**: Starting from the production-run .xtc, extract only the protein, remove water and ions, and unwrap PBC.
+   - **Topology (`.top`, `.itp`)**: Keep only the protein and ensure all dependent files are correctly linked.
+   - **TPR file (`.tpr`)**: Starting from the production-run .tpr, create a new `.tpr` file containing only the protein.
+   - **GRO file (`.gro`)**: Generate a protein-only `.gro` file from the production `.tpr` or NPT-equilibrated final frame.
+   - **PDB file (`.pdb`)**: Create a protein-only `.pdb` file with Chain IDs reset.
+   - **Index file (`.ndx`)**: Generate an index file starting from the gro or pdb you just built.
+Define two groups for the ligand and receptor.
+The group IDs must match the input for **gmx_MMPBSA**.

+6. **Run gmx_MMPBSA**
+   Execute **gmx_MMPBSA** with the prepared input files.
+The results can be analyzed using the `gmx_MMPBSA_ana` tool, or exported as `.csv` for custom analyses.

+---

+This guide should help you compute binding energies effectively and reproducibly.
+Feel free to adapt the process to suit specific systems or objectives.

 ### Example: